Refinitiv/Real-Time-SDK/Java/Eta/README.md

 - Customers must choose and set characterSet, such as UTF-8, that supports non-ascii characters in order to display them correctly.
 For example, it is recommended to run with -Dfile.encoding=UTF-8, where UTF-8, is replaced with characterSet that supports non-ascii characters.

+- RTSDK-6619 Pause and resume feature is prevented with Warm StandBy enabled due to issues with recovery if re-issue occurs during transition from active to standby.

 # Reference Information